kthompson11/copter_arm/README.md

 # Copter Arm

+Copter Arm is a project that uses feedback control with a quadcopter motor and propellor to stabilize an arm at a desired angle.
+The angle is set by a GUI.
+The firmware runs on a NUCLEO-F767ZI board.

+## Components

+- gui - PyQt interface for controlling the arm
+- px4 - arm controller firmware

+## Requirements

+### Firmware

+- open source stlink tools (https://github.com/stlink-org/stlink)
+- a NUCLEO-F767ZI board
+- All the requirements for building PX4

+### GUI

+- Qt5
+- Additional python dependencies

+## Installation - Firmware

+1. Switch to the PX4 directory

+2. Build the firmware: `make stm_nucleo-f767zi`

+3. Flash the firmware: `st-flash --reset write build/stm_nucleo-f767zi_default/stm_nucleo-f767zi_default.bin 0x08000000`

+## Running the GUI

+1. Switch to the `gui` directory

+2. Run the GUI: `python3 copter_arm_control.py`

+# Copter Arm - Old

 Copter Arm is a simple project that uses feedback control with a quadcopter motor and propellor to stabilize an arm at a desired angle.
 The angle is set at compile time, but in the future will be settable using a web interface.
 The firmware runs on a NUCLEO-F767ZI board.

 ## Components